Table of Contents

 What Causes Tired Eyes?

-For these reasons, tired eyes are very common among students and people who have to work on a computer all day long.
-Similarly, people who have to do a lot of reading for their job (lawyers and accountants, for example) are also at risk.
+- Using smartphones, computers, and other electronic devices is a big factor in developing tired eyes.
+Especially on small devices, where font size is often miniscule, the blue light exposure can take a toll on the eyes.
+As a result, tired eyes are very common among students and people who have to work on a computer all day long.
+Similarly, people who have to do a lot of screen reading for their job (lawyers and accountants, for example) are also at risk.

 Vision Problems & Tired Eyes